 Dimensions: 13.4 x 18.5 x 6.5 inches | Weight: 12.1 lbs. | Room size: 214 square feet

-The 16 of Best Air Purifiers of 2024, Tested and Reviewed
+The 11 Best Alarm Clocks of 2024, Tested by Light and Heavy Sleepers

 The company is the world’s best customized crossbody phone bag, wholesale flip phone cover supplier.
 We are your one-stop shop for all needs.
 Our staff are highly-specialized and will help you find the product you need.